Lamprey: Anatomy

-Adults superficially resemble eels in that they have scaleless, elongated bodies, with the largest species, the sea lamprey having a maximum body length around 1.2 m.
+Adults superficially resemble eels in that they have scaleless, elongated bodies, with the largest species, the sea lamprey, having a maximum body length around 1.2 m.
 Lacking paired fins, adult lampreys have one nostril atop the head and seven gill pores on each side of the head.

 The brain of the lamprey is divided into the telencephalon, diencephalon, midbrain, cerebellum, and medulla.

-Lampreys have been described as the only living vertebrates to have four eyes, having a single pair of regular eyes, as well as two parietal eyes, a pineal and parapineal one (the exception is members of Mordacia).
+Lampreys have been described as the only living vertebrates to have four eyes, having a single pair of regular eyes and two parietal eyes, a pineal and parapineal one (the exception is members of Mordacia).
 The eyes of juvenile lampreys are poorly developed eyespot-like structures that are covered in translucent skin, while the eyes of adult lampreys are well developed.
 Accommodation is done by flattening the cornea, which pushes the lens towards the retina.
 The eye of family Mordaciidae possess just a single type of photoreceptor (rod-like), the family Petromyzontidae possess two photoreceptor types (a cone-like and a rod-like), and the family Geotriidae possesses five types of photoreceptors.

 The buccal cavity, anterior to the gonads, is responsible for attaching the animal, through suction, to either a stone or its prey.
-This then allows the tongue to make contact with the stone to rasp algae, or tear at the flesh of their prey to yield blood.
+This then allows the tongue to make contact with the stone to rasp algae or tear at the flesh of their prey to yield blood.

 The last common ancestor of lampreys appears to have been specialized to feed on the blood and body fluids of other fish after metamorphosis.
-They attach their mouthparts to the target animal's body, then use three horny plates (laminae) on the tip of their piston-like tongue, one transversely and two longitudinally placed, to scrape through surface tissues until they reach body fluids.
+They attach their mouthparts to the target animal's body, then use three horny plates (laminae) on the tip of their piston-like tongues, one transversely and two longitudinally placed, to scrape through surface tissues until they reach body fluids.
 The teeth on their oral disc are primarily used to help the animal attach itself to its prey.
 Made of keratin and other proteins, lamprey teeth have a hollow core to give room for replacement teeth growing under the old ones.
 Some of the original blood-feeding forms have evolved into species that feed on both blood and flesh, and some have become specialized to eat flesh and may even invade the internal organs of the host.
 Tissue feeders can also involve the teeth on the oral disc in the excision of tissue.
 As a result, the flesh-feeders have smaller buccal glands as they do not require the production of anticoagulant continuously and mechanisms for preventing solid material entering the branchial pouches, which could otherwise potentially clog the gills.
-A study of the stomach content of some lampreys has shown the remains of intestines, fins and vertebrae from their prey.
+A study of the stomach content of some lampreys has shown the remains of intestines, fins, and vertebrae from their prey.